hitachi-vantara/vspone-object-ansible/README.md

-# Hitachi Vantara VSP One Object Storage Modules for Red Hat® Ansible® 1.0.0
+# Hitachi VSP One Object Storage Modules for Red Hat® Ansible® 1.0.0

-The Hitachi Vantara VSP One Object Storage Modules provide a comprehensive set of Ansible modules for managing Hitachi VSP One Object series systems.
+The Hitachi VSP One Object Storage Modules provide a comprehensive set of Ansible modules for managing Hitachi VSP One Object series systems.
 These modules enable seamless integration with Red Hat Ansible, allowing users to automate storage provisioning, configuration, and management tasks.

 ## Hardware requirements